-classes among citizens."111 Of course, Harlan was stating his aspiration, not the facts.
+classes among citizens."
+Of course, Harlan was stating his aspiration, not the facts.
 He knew and said Plessy meant blacks were inferior by law.
 He dissented.
 His words had an important context.
 And it is galling that Chief Justice Roberts and Justice Thomas would claim Justice Harlan and Brown to turn back the plans adopted in Louisville or Seattle.
 In his declaration of the anticaste principle, he presented a constitutional pathway up from and out of cumulative racial caste.

 Brown's result rested on a theory of equal citizenship and dignity of all persons.
 This is what the Equal Protection Clause commanded in 1868; it should issue the same command today.
 Brown held that separate educational systems for white and colored children were "inherently unequal," violating the Equal Protection guarantees of the Constitution.
-112 The Court underscored the importance of equal educational opportunity in the life of every child and the permanent status injury to colored children from statesponsored segregation.
-113 The Court recognized the implicit stamp of inferiority imposed on colored children in a system which declared they were unfit to associate with white children.
-114 Most of all, the Court imposed on school officials an affirmative duty to remedy their constitutional violations, every root and branch.
-115 This aspect of Brown reaffirms Justice Harlan's anticaste declaration.
+The Court underscored the importance of equal educational opportunity in the life of every child and the permanent status injury to colored children from statesponsored segregation.
+The Court recognized the implicit stamp of inferiority imposed on colored children.
+Most of all, the Court imposed on school officials an affirmative duty to remedy their constitutional violations, every root and branch.
+This aspect of Brown reaffirms Justice Harlan's anticaste declaration.
 I submit that neither Seattle nor Louisville sought to impose caste on any child.
 The plurality opinion misses this most salient feature of Brown.